Neurofield/NeurofieldCommunityAPI/README.md

         // nSamples x nChannels data array in micro volts var eegData = new double[nSamples, 20];

-        // in a real application, you should call ReceiveSingleEEGDataSample in a timer or in a separate task/worker/process for (var iSample = 0; iSample < nSamples; iSample++) {
+        for (var iSample = 0; iSample < nSamples; iSample++)
+        {
+            // Note: in a real application, you should call GetSingleSample
+            // in a timer callback or in a separate task, background worker or a process
+            // here, we are calling it in a for loop for demo

             // Receive single time data.
+            // GetSingleSample function takes about ~4 milli-seconds to return since we are sampling at a 256 Hz rate.
             var rawData = api.GetSingleSample(out var time);

             // Write to 4 second buffer